Shirodkar-Shubham-GitHub/Online_Food_Ordering_System/README.md

 ```

 ## Deployment
-   This project is ready to be deployed on PythonAnywhere or any other hosting platform.
+   This project was deployed on PythonAnywhere using MySQL as the database.
 Follow the platform's instructions to deploy your Django application.

 ## Usage
 #### 1. Registration and Login:
-   * Register a new account with email verification.
+   * Register a new account with email verification or use Google login.
-   * Login to your account using your email and password.
+   * Login to your account using your credentials.
 #### 2. Browsing and Ordering:
+   * Browse the menu (limited to three items on the home page) or use the Menu module with search and pagination to explore more items.
-   * Browse the menu and add your favorite items to the cart.
+   * Add your favorite items to the cart and place an order.
-   * Place an order and receive an email confirmation.
+#### 3. Dashboard:
+   * Manage your profile, cart, orders, and password from the dashboard.
-#### 3. Admin Access:
+#### 4. Admin Access:
    * Login to the admin panel to manage users, orders, and food items.

 ## Testing